Pernicious anemia and metformin

 Benefits: Metformin is commonly prescribed to manage type 2 diabetes and has been shown to effectively lower blood sugar levels, improve insulin sensitivity, and reduce the risk of complications associated with diabetes.
 It may also aid in weight loss and help control appetite, making it a valuable option for diabetic patients.

-See also Alternative drugs for metformin
+See also Severe lactic acidosis metformin

 Risks: While metformin is generally considered safe and well-tolerated, some individuals may experience side effects such as gastrointestinal upset, including nausea, vomiting, diarrhea, and abdominal discomfort.
 In rare cases, metformin may also cause lactic acidosis, a serious condition that requires immediate medical attention.
 It’s important to monitor for any adverse reactions and consult with a healthcare provider if any concerns arise.